• Skip to primary navigation

 Source

-wpmem_securify is located in inc/class-wp-members.php
+wpmem_securify is located in includes/class-wp-members.php

 Code Snippet Library [Subscriber Content]